BuildTheEarth/docs/source/guide/discord-roles.rst

 Gets notified whenever PippenFTS uploads a new video.

-Subscribe by clicking the bell reaction under the `Pipnotif <links:PipNotifs message>`_ message.
+Subscribe by clicking the bell reaction under the `PipNotif message`_.

 Suggestions
 +++++++++++

 Enables you to write in the `#suggestions <suggestions-channel>`_  and the `#suggestions-discussion <suggestions-discussion-channel>`_ channel.

-Subscribe to this role by reacting to this `suggestion message <links:suggestion message>`_.
+Subscribe to this role by reacting to this `suggestion message`_.

 Language roles
 ++++++++++++++

 The language roles enable you to enter the language specific chats.

-Subscribe to any language in the `#welcome discord-channels:welcome-channel`_ channel
+Subscribe to any language in the `#welcome <welcome-channel>`_ channel

 Other
 ~~~~~